Her 11-year-old daughter Jaya goes to Performers UK and for years she has sat on the sidelines and encouraged her to sing and dance her heart out.

-Describing herself as a yo-yo dieter Lisa says she wold lose a stone or so and then go back to her old eating habits.
+Describing herself as a yo-yo dieter Lisa says she would lose a stone or so and then go back to her old eating habits.
 Chocolate, cider and takeaways all contributed to Lisa’s weight gain.

-‘The Christmas party was on the Saturday night and I joined my local Scottish Slimmers class on the Tuesday.
+‘The Christmas party was on the Saturday night and I joined my local Scottish Slimmers class on Tuesday.
 One of my friend’s Lois had been to the class and done really well and I just knew I had to do it,’ explains Lisa.

 However with Christmas looming Lisa admits she got off to a rocky start!

 ‘I ended up pretty much gaining what I had initially lost over the Christmas break but when I came back in January 2016 I was focused and determined to make this a success.
 I had booked a holiday to Corfu for June so I knew I had to do it, I visualised myself sitting on the beach and didn’t want to be the size I was.

 ‘Despite my bumpy start I started losing weight and I realised it was so much more than just about the holiday, it became a way of life.
 I changed the way I viewed food and drink and became more aware of what I was putting into my body,’ continues Lisa.